 \paragraph{LLM Agent.} The structured webpage and action space are passed to the LLM agent, which also receives the agent's persona and intention--the initial intention was generated by the LLM Agent Generation Module but could be dynamically updated within the LLM Agent.
 The intention specifies the agent's current task (e.g., searching for a specific product, comparing alternatives, or making a budget-constrained purchase).

 The LLM agent functions as a decision-making module that consumes the current state and outputs the next action to be taken.
-In particular, the LLM agent models the next-step decision-making problem as a form of language-based reasoning and planning task by mapping structured state observations into reasoning traces and action predictions. \systemname is not bound to a specific LLM agent implementation.
+In particular, the LLM agent models the next-step decision-making problem as a form of language-based reasoning and planning task by mapping structured state observations into reasoning traces and action predictions. \systemname is not bound to a specific LLM agent.
 Instead, our system treats the LLM agent as an exchangeable module that supports various types of LLM web agents (ReAct \cite{yao2023react}, FireClaw\footnote{\url{https://github.com/mendableai/firecrawl-mcp-server}}) with convenient ``plug-and-play'' APIs, analogous to the Model Context Protocol (MCP) proposed by Claude.
-In our experiment, we adopt the UXAgent framework~\cite{lu2025uxagent}, a state-of-the-art LLM agent for web interactions, as a representative implementation due to its strong performance and support for multi-step planning and intermediate memory.